+The Better Cotton Initiative (BCI) is a global not-for-profit organisation and the largest cotton sustainability programme in the world.
 BCI exists to make global cotton production better for the people who produce it, better for the environment it grows in and better for the sector’s future.

 Western China Update:Sustained allegations of forced labour and other human rights abuses in the Xinjiang Uyghur Autonomous Region (XUAR) of China have contributed to an increasingly untenable operating environment, and as of October 2020, BCI has, therefore, taken the decision to cease all field-level activities in the region effective immediately, including capacity building and data monitoring and reporting.
 Read more here.

 Cotton is grown in areas of the world with formidable challenges, both environmental and social.
 BCI’s mission dictates that we operate in many of these regions, and therefore, we must manage complex, socio-political and economic...
 Read More

 Sustained allegations of forced labour and other human rights abuses in the Xinjiang Uyghur Autonomous Region (XUAR) of China have contributed to an increasingly untenable operating environment, and BCI has, therefore, taken the...
 Read More